tethig/turbo-spoon/Terminal Tips.md

 ```
 sudo apt install tmux
 ```
-The example above also shows a nice alternative to the "top" monitoring app called "htop" which can be installed in the same way (just sub htop for tmux in the code above).
+The tmux guide I've linked to also shows a nice alternative to the "top" monitoring app called "htop" which can be installed in the same way (substitute htop for tmux in the code above).

 ## Adjustments to BASH Profile
-So using BASH entails a lot of typing and therefore it is useful to adjust settings to reduce typing.
-For this is common to adjust a file called ```.bash_profile```.
-This file can set environmental variables in BASH (to see these type ```env```) and a particularly common instance is the PATH variable (to see this: ```echo $PATH```) which instructs BASH where to look for the meaning of what you just typed in.
-If you have programs stored in unique folders these need to be added to the PATH variable and you will see some of this below.
-However, there is a neater way to postpend folder paths to the PATH variable and this is [described here](http://postgresapp.com/documentation/cli-tools.html) for PostgresSQL (invoke as ```psql```).
-I've done similarly - adding a single file containing the PATH to my ```/etc/paths.d``` directory for my JuliaPro application:
+Using BASH entails a lot of typing so it is useful to adjust settings to reduce this.
+This can be achieved by editing a file called ```.bash_profile```.
+This file can be used to edit environmental variables in BASH (to see these type ```env```) and a particularly common instance is the PATH variable (to see this: ```echo $PATH```) which instructs BASH where to look for the meaning of user input.
+If you have programs stored in unique folders these folders can be added to the PATH variable for rapid access at the command line.

+It is possible to intervene earlier in the construction of the PATH variable.
+A neat way to postpend folder paths to the PATH variable is [described here for PostgresSQL](http://postgresapp.com/documentation/cli-tools.html) (invoke as ```psql```).
+As well as this, I've added a single file containing the path for my JuliaPro application to ```/etc/paths.d```:
 ```
 echo /Applications/JuliaPro-0.6.1.1.app/Contents/Resources/julia/Contents/Resources/julia/bin | sudo tee /etc/paths.d/julia
 ```
 Another method is to place softlinks (using ```ln -s```) into ```/usr/local/bin```.
 However for (ana|mini)conda the installers tend to prepend the (e.g.) anaconda folder to the PATH variable.
-This is because you wish to invoke the conda version of (e.g.) python before the system version.
-This is usually fine, but it is a problem for homebrew.
-An elegant solution for this problem is [described here](https://hashrocket.com/blog/posts/keep-anaconda-from-constricting-your-homebrew-installs) (complete with mythological references).
-I have simply adopted this solution wholesale to reduce conflict between homebrew and conda.
+This means the conda version of (e.g.) python is invoked before the system version.
+This is useful for the user, but it is a problem for homebrew (the recipes for which assume a system python installation).
+An elegant solution for this problem is [described here (complete with mythological references)](https://hashrocket.com/blog/posts/keep-anaconda-from-constricting-your-homebrew-installs).
+I have adopted this solution wholesale to reduce conflict between homebrew and conda.

-So here, acknowledging the above sources, is the contents of my ```.bash_profile``` in my home directory (recall that ```ls -a``` is required to detect secret files, beginning with a dot, in a folder):
+Acknowledging these sources, here is the contents of ```.bash_profile``` in my home directory (note that ```ls -a``` is required to detect files beginning with a dot in a folder):

 ```
 # Setting PATH proto-variable (with no snakes)